garrandall/popular-music-data/tracks/what-time-is-it-high-school-musical-2-cast.md

 What time is it?
 (Time of our lives!)
 Anticipation!
 What time is it?
 (Summertime!)
-School's out, scream and shout!!
+School's out, scream and shout!

 ZAC: